 In 1858 the U.S. government built the Minnesota Point Lighthouse on this portion of the Barrens to serve mariners using the natural Superior entry between Minnesota Point and Wisconsin Point.
 Legend has it the fifty-foot tall lighthouse was constructed directly over mile marker zero.
 When thick fog rendered the light useless, original keeper R. H. Barrett blew a warning through a logging camp dinner horn; local residents called it Barrett’s Cow.
 The lighthouse was rendered all but unnecessary in 1871 when the Duluth Ship Canal was created, allowing vessels headed for Duluth to bypass the Superior entry.
 Traffic through the entry became so rare that the government closed the lighthouse in 1885.
 The keeper’s house was abandoned in 1895 and torn down soon after.
 The lighthouse still stands, albeit in ruins.

-Like the rest of the Point, the Barrens was enjoyed in the summer by local Ojibwe, who established at least three cemeteries on the sandbar.
+Like the rest of the Point, the Barrens were enjoyed in the summer by local Ojibwe, who established at least three cemeteries on the sandbar.
 One was located near today’s Tenth Street South.
 A second stood near what is now the Sky Harbor Airport; photos from the 1870s show its graves surrounded by a simple fence.
 It is believed that a few of the earliest white settlers were buried there as well.
 The third cemetery lay hidden just west of the lighthouse.
 It was discovered in 1876 when a strong winter storm blew away several feet of sand.
 In his recollections, Superior pioneer James Bardon (namesake of Duluth’s Bardon’s Peak) remembered the event, writing that the wind “exposed the bones and crude coffins and birchbark wrappings of skeletons.
 It also blew many of the skulls and bones across the [frozen] bay….
 All sorts of Indian implements and ornaments, including beads, cone-shaped copper ornaments, pipes, flint-lock guns, tomahawks, hatchets, and a few stone implements were uncovered.”

 The Barrens area is located directly east of Superior, and as early as the 1850s it was just a short ferry ride across the bay to a pleasant summer holiday.
 Many Superiorites established cottages near Stuntz’s trading post in the large pine grove north of the lighthouse.
 (Exactly how private citizens came to own cottages on federal property has never been explained.)
 By 1900 Stuntz had abandoned his enterprise, and Minnesota Point residents John H. and Charlotte Peabody took over his dock, operating a ferry service for the wealthy Duluthians and Superiorites with summer homes nearby.
 The entire enclave of cabins became known as Peabody’s Landing.
 Superior mayor Charles O’Hehir built a cabin at the site called Pine Knot; once four feet from the bay, dredging waste dumped at the landing widened the Point in the 1930s, “moving” the Pine Knot cabin much farther from the water.
 The Pollock family, who acquired the cabin in 1927, donated it to the City of Duluth in 1999.
 It was demolished in 2010.
 (Some believe the original Pine Knot may have been destroyed by fire and replaced at an unknown date.)